Xiaomi Mi A2 vs Mi A1: Here's Everything New and Different

-This New Nintendo Switch Game Really Plays Best on an 8-Year Old Console
+The Dark Knight at 10: Why It's One of the All-Time Great Movies

-Xiaomi Mi A2 is the company's latest smartphone launched at a global event in Spain on Tuesday, alongside the Mi A2 Lite.
-The handset is based on Google's Android One programme and comes with highlights such as a vertically stacked pair of dual rear cameras, Android 8.1 Oreo, up to 6GB of RAM, and a 3,010mAh battery with support for QuickCharge 3.0.
+Mi A2 is Xiaomi 's latest smartphone, launched alongside the Mi A2 Lite at a global event in Spain on Tuesday.
+The Mi A2 is based on Google's Android One programme and comes with features such as a vertically stacked pair of dual rear cameras, Android 8.1 Oreo, up to 6GB of RAM, and a 3010mAh battery with support for QuickCharge 3.0.
 It succeeds last year's Xiaomi Mi A1 that was first launched in September 2017.
 The Mi A1 comes with Xiaomi's trusted Snapdragon 625 SoC, a larger 3,080mAh battery, and two 12-megapixel camera sensors at the back.
-Let's look at what all is new and different in the Xiaomi Mi A2 and Mi A1's price, specifications, and design.
+Let's look at the Mi A2 price, specifications, and design to find out everything that's new and different in the new phone compared to the Mi A1.

 Xiaomi Mi A2 price has been set at EUR 249 (roughly Rs.
 20,100) for the model with 4GB RAM and 32GB storage, EUR 279 (roughly Rs.
 22,500) for the 4GB RAM/ 64GB storage variant, and EUR 349 (about Rs.
 28,100) for the one with 6GB of RAM and 128GB of internal storage.
 The Mi A2 is being sold in Black, Blue, and Gold colour options.
 The phone hasn't yet been launched in India but we can expect it to be priced similarly in the Indian market.